AzureIoTGBB/iot-academy/Month_1/Day_1/IoT Central HOL.md

  ![Create a Custom App](./media/iotc-custom-app.png 'Create a Custom App')

-Selct the build icon on the left, then select Create app within Custom app, you should fill the fields in the Application Form:
+Selct the build icon on the left, then select Create app within Custom app.
+You should fill the fields in the Application Form:

  ![Create a Custom App](./media/iotc-new-app.png 'Create a Custom App')